Category Archives: Closed Pubs

 (corner of Rectory Lane/Church Lane)

-A 19th century pub (at least as early as the 1880s) next to the church:
+A 19th century pub next to the church:

 Rose and Crown, Kingston